-Paige Collins is a Development Graduate Trainee at Crest Nicholson.
+Arina Bhangle is a Trainee Graduate Analyst at Port of London Authority.
 Read her story here.

 Have your own questions prepared.It's your turn!
 As the interview comes to a close, one of the final questions you may be asked is "What can I answer for you?"
 Your interviewer will expect you to have...